apache/solr-site/content/pages/operator/articles/explore-v030-gke.md

 ```
 kubectl apply -f explore-SolrCloud.yaml
 ```
-_We'll make updates to the `explore-SolrCloud.yaml` file throughout the rest of this document._
+_We'll make updates to the `explore-SolrCloud.yaml` file throughout the rest of this document.
+Any code section that starts with "`spec:`", refers to this file._

 When you submit this SolrCloud definition to the Kubernetes API server, it notifies the Solr operator (running as a pod in your namespace) using a watcher like mechanism.
 This initiates a reconcile process in the operator where it creates the various K8s objects needed to run the `explore` SolrCloud cluster (see diagram above).